gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 ![Restyled bar chart component](img/bar_chart_styled.png)

 This is much nicer!
-Background color, layout of the chart header, font properties used in chart labels, transparent ticks on the Y axis, line strokes in the grid: the new styles allow for much less contrast with the adjacent native components.
+Background color, layout of the chart header, font properties used in chart labels, transparent ticks on the Y axis, line strokes in the grid: the new styles make the bar chart component way less contrasting when put next to native components.

 ### Finishing touches